Quzijia/Micro-robotic-for-cell-manipulation/README.md

 ## Background

-Manul micro cell manipulation is always professional and challenging, to help researchers obtain the infromation of cells and do basic cell manipultation, we developed this application.
-Peopele can use keyboard and mouse to control the microscope stage and a 3-DOF micro manipulator.
+Manual micro cell manipulation is always professional and challenging, to help researchers obtain the information of cells and do basic cell manipulation, we developed this application.
+People can use keyboard and mouse to control the microscope stage and a 3-DOF micro manipulator.
 Besides, the camera can automaticly record the images and video.
 Parameters of each devices can be set in subwindows as well.

 ## Install